ENV BIOL 2510 - Plant Identification II

 Assessment Detail

 Quizzes to test practical skills in plant identification the students have gained (3 occasions, 5% each).
 They take the form of the student being provided with plant material and directed to specific resources to use to identify the plant.
 These quizzes include assessment of the ability of student to not only observe and describe the key charactersitics of unknown plant specimens they will need to identify but the correct taxonomy applied.
-These quizzes are conducted in-lab.
+These quizzes are conducted in-lab during the face to face week.

 2. Practical Assessment (15%)

 The practical assessment of work conducted during the face to face week.
-Assessment will require the submission of a workbook containing records of in-lab and in-field activities and research associated with identifying major Australian plant families.
+Assessment will involve completing a test having access to their workbook containing records of in-lab and in-field activities and research associated with identifying major Australian plant families including knowledge of the spotting characters for the plant families observed.

 Collections of plants collected during field trips to native vegetation during the face to face component of the course.
 This assessment will include sampling, data collection and preparation of plant specimens for lodging at a herbarium, the correct identification of specimens and documentation of them method used, a description (including imagery) of the vegetation observed during the field trips, and preparation of data for submission with specimens such as that which is lodged with national and international databases.